Who are we?

-At Beyond Food, we are immensely proud to play a key role in supporting and educating vulnerable adults across all London boroughs who have been at risk of or have experienced homelessness to enable them gaining meaningful employment.
+At Beyond Food, we are immensely proud to play a key role in supporting and educating vulnerable adults across all London boroughs, who have been at risk of, or have experienced homelessness, to enable them to gain meaningful employment.
 Each year, we support over 100 people through our programmes.
 Our beneficiaries have multiple and complex barriers to overcome, including health problems, addictions, lack of housing and dependency on benefits.
 Most of these practical difficulties are exacerbated by low self-esteem, lack of confidence and lack of hope, opportunity and purpose.
-Beyond Food has devised innovative programmes as a sustainable way to make a real and lasting difference to our beneficiaries’ lives.
+Beyond Food has devised innovative programmes, as a sustainable way to make a real and lasting difference to our beneficiaries’ lives.

 Find out more about the people behind the Beyond Food Foundation.

-Simon is the vision behind the BFF and Brigade Bar & Kitchen.
+Simon is the vision behind the Beyond Food Foundation and Brigade Bar + Kitchen.
 Since 2004, Simon has worked tirelessly to help homeless people across London to rebuild their lives, imparting his passion, skills and knowledge of cooking and food.

-Leon started as an apprentice himself, back in 2004, before progressing his career becoming a Head Chef in a professional kitchen.
-Leon is responsible for all aspects of training the apprentices and delivering our 6- week Fresh-life programme.
+Leon started as an apprentice himself, back in 2004, before progressing his career and becoming a Head Chef in a professional kitchen.
+Leon is responsible for all aspects of training the apprentices and delivering our 6- week Fresh-Life programme.

 Maddy has worked and volunteered in the charity sector for a few years, after a career in business analysis.
-Maddy is responsible for creating and progressing a funding strategy that attracts the finance needed to support all aspects of the charity.
+She is responsible for creating and progressing a funding strategy, that attracts the finance needed to support all aspects of the charity.

-Sharon looks after the governance around the charity finances and prepares financial reports for the Community Interest Company Board.
+Sharon looks after the governance around the charity finances, and prepares financial reports for the Beyond Food Foundation trustees.

-With a background in counselling, Diedre volunteers one day a week at Beyond Food, listening and giving time to those apprentices who might need support and encouragement during their training year.
+With a background in counselling, Deirdre volunteers one day a week at Beyond Food, listening to those apprentices who might need support and encouragement during their training year.

 Support & Progression Team

-Jan provides support and guidance on housing, benefits, debt recovery and family issues so that our apprentices can overcome some barriers they may be facing and rebuild their confidence for future employment.
+Jan provides support and guidance on housing, benefits, debt recovery and family issues.
+Our apprentices can therefore overcome barriers they may be facing and rebuild their confidence for future employment.